ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 sage quartic_example.sage "32.9"
 ```
 from inside the `sage_code` repository (passing no argument runs `32.9` by default).

 All cases except `2.1`, `3.1`, `8.1`, `10.1`, `26.1` and `27.1` only involve integration of operators of order 9 or lower, and should go through in a few hours.
-The remaining cases require lengthier computation.
+The remaining cases require lengthier computations.

 ### Discriminant computations

 This part of the code is implemented in `julia` and relies on [OSCAR](https://www.oscar-system.org).
-The package UnirationalDiscriminants.jl implements methods for computing the discriminant of a linear system of projective hypersurfaces.
+The package `UnirationalDiscriminants.jl` implements methods for computing the discriminant of a linear system of projective hypersurfaces.

-To use the package, make sure you are in the folder UnirationalDiscriminants.
+To use the package, make sure you are in the folder `UnirationalDiscriminants`.
-You can check this by accessing the shell in a julia terminal by clicking ";" and then using `pwd`:
+You can check this by accessing the shell in a julia terminal by pressing `;` and then using `pwd`:

 ```shell
 pwd